 18:6 Intermittent Fasting Benefits

-Intermittent fasting has proven to be pretty effective at helping people lose weight, managing blood glucose levels, and learning how to manage their time properly.
-Since different types of this dietary approach have similar benefits, it is a choice of your preference which one to follow.
+Intermittent fasting has proven to be quite effective at helping people lose weight, managing blood glucose levels, and learning how to manage their time properly (3).
+As different types of this dietary approach have similar benefits, it is a matter of preference for which one to follow.

-Since being overweight and obese are two of the main risk factors for developing type II diabetes, intermittent fasting could have an effect on diabetes prevention due to its weight loss effects.
-It can also potentially influence other factors linked to an increased risk of diabetes.
+As being overweight and obese are two of the main risk factors for developing type II diabetes, intermittent fasting can have an effect on diabetes prevention due to its weight loss effects.
+It can also potentially influence other factors that are linked to an increased risk of diabetes.

 18:6 Intermittent Fasting Weight Loss

-Increase In HGH
+Increase in HGH

 Eating during a set period can help you reduce your energy intake and may boost metabolism.